top of page

 Burden of Illness Survey Reports

 The burden of illness survey reports are dedicated to shedding light on the challenges faced by the pulmonary hypertension (PH) community in Canada.
-Here, we present three pivotal reports that offer deep insights into the lived experiences of individuals affected by PH and their caregivers.
+These pivotal reports offer deep insights into the lived experiences of individuals affected by pulmonary hypertension and their caregivers.

 Visual.png